fuzious/Actum/README.md

 <p align="center"><b>Because Action speaks louder than Words</b>
 </p>

+> An app (Actum) that makes communication with the deaf and dumb smart by converting their hand gestures to text which can be understood by normal person.

 ### Motive

 For actions to speak louder than words Actum has been designed to enhance the communication between normal and specially abled (deaf and dumb).